How to Fix a Sticky Door Lock: Troubleshooting Tips Every Homeowner Should Know

 - Reduced home security

-That’s why it's important to diagnose and fix the issue promptly.
+That’s why it's essential to diagnose and fix the issue promptly.

 Common Causes of Sticky Door Locks